juxor/afaq/markdown/secJ5.md

 efficient.
 As such, large numbers do not imply greater efficiency as the _"rapid flow of new entrants of hierarchical form"_ may _"swamp the less hierarchical firms even if other selection processes are working in favour of the latter."_ [Hodgson, **Op.
-Cit.**, p.
+Cit.** , p.
 100 and p.
 103] Thus:

-> _"The degree of fitness of any organism can only be meaningfully considered in relation to its environment . . . the market may help to select firms that are fit for the market, but these surviving firms needn't be the most 'efficient' in some absolute sense.
-In fact, the specification of 'the market' as a selection process is incomplete because the market is only one institution of many needed to specify an environment."_ [Michael J. Everett and Alanson P. Minkler, _"Evolution and organisational choice in nineteenth- century Britain"_, pp. 51-62, **Cambridge Journal of Economics** vol. 17, No.
+> _"The degree of fitness of any organism can only be meaningfully considered
+> in relation to its environment . . . the market may help to select firms
+> that are fit for the market, but these surviving firms needn't be the most
+> 'efficient' in some absolute sense.
+In fact, the specification of 'the
+> market' as a selection process is incomplete because the market is only one
+> institution of many needed to specify an environment."_ [Michael J. Everett
+> and Alanson P. Minkler, _"Evolution and organisational choice in nineteenth-
+> century Britain"_ , pp. 51-62, **Cambridge Journal of Economics** vol. 17,
-1, p.
+> No. 1, p.
 53]

 As an obvious example there are the difficulties co-operatives can face in finding access to credit facilities required by them from capitalist banks and investors.
-As Tom Cahill notes, co-operatives in the nineteenth century _"had the specific problem of . . . **giving credit**"_ while _"**competition with price cutting capitalist** firms . . . highlighting the inadequate reservoirs of the under-financed co-ops."_ [_"Co-operatives and Anarchism: A contemporary Perspective"_, pp 235-58, **For Anarchism**, Paul Goodway (ed.), p.
-239] This points to a general issue, namely that there are often difficulties for co- operatives in raising money:
+As Tom Cahill notes, co-operatives in the nineteenth century _"had the specific problem of . . . **giving credit** "_ while _" **competition with price cutting capitalist** firms . . . highlighting the inadequate reservoirs of the under-financed co-ops."_ [ _"Co-operatives and Anarchism: A contemporary Perspective"_ , pp 235-58, **For Anarchism** , Paul Goodway (ed.), p.
+239] This points to a general issue, namely that there are often difficulties for co-operatives in raising money:

-> _"Co-operatives in a capitalist environment are likely to have more difficulty in raising capital.
-Quite apart from ideological hostility (which may be significant), external investors will be reluctant to put their money into concerns over which they will have little or no control -- which tends to be the case with a co-operative.
-Because co-operatives in a capitalist environment face special difficulties, and because they lack the inherent expansionary dynamic of a capitalist firm, it is hardy surprising that they are far from dominant."_ [Schweickart, **Op.
-Cit.**, p 240]
+> _"Co-operatives in a capitalist environment are likely to have more
+> difficulty in raising capital.
+Quite apart from ideological hostility (which
+> may be significant), external investors will be reluctant to put their money
+> into concerns over which they will have little or no control -- which tends
+> to be the case with a co-operative.
+Because co-operatives in a capitalist
+> environment face special difficulties, and because they lack the inherent
+> expansionary dynamic of a capitalist firm, it is hardy surprising that they
+> are far from dominant."_ [Schweickart, **Op.
+Cit.** , p 240]

 In addition, the _"return on capital is limited"_ in co-operatives.
 [Tom Cahill, **Op.
-Cit.**, p.
+Cit.** , p.
 247] This means that investors are less-likely to invest in co-operatives, and so co-operatives will tend to suffer from a lack of investment.
-So despite _"the potential efficiency of such [self-managed] workplaces"_, capitalism _"may be systematically biased against participatory workplaces"_ and as _"a result the economy can be trapped in a socially suboptimal position."_ Capital market issues, amongst others, help explain this as such firms _"face higher transaction costs for raising equity and loans."_ [David I. Levine and Laura D'Andrea Tyson, _"Participation, Productivity, and the Firm's Environment"_, pp. 183-237, **Paying for Productivity**, Alan S. Blinder (ed.), pp. 235-6 and p.
+So despite _"the potential efficiency of such [self-managed] workplaces"_ , capitalism _"may be systematically biased against participatory workplaces"_ and as _"a result the economy can be trapped in a socially suboptimal position."_ Capital market issues, amongst others, help explain this as such firms _"face higher transaction costs for raising equity and loans."_ [David I. Levine and Laura D'Andrea Tyson, _"Participation, Productivity, and the Firm's Environment"_ , pp. 183-237, **Paying for Productivity** , Alan S. Blinder (ed.), pp. 235-6 and p.
 221]

 Tom Cahill outlines the investment problem when he writes that the _"financial problem"_ is a major reason why co-operatives failed in the past, for